-In this article, we’ll talk how to install *real* Android operating system on your computer (Desktop, Laptop, ultrabook) and enjoy thousands of thousands of apps from the play store.
+We’ll talk about how to install *a real* Android operating system on your computer (Desktop, Laptop, ultrabook) to enjoy thousands of apps from Play store.
 We all love Android, as they say, love is in the air.
-Today Android is more than a mobile operating system, it made its way to TV, smart watches and now in computers and laptops.
+Today Android is not limited to smartphones and we can usually see it on Smart TVs and smartwatches.
+But the exciting thing is manually installing it on computers and laptops.
 All you need is a USB drive to test out android operating system on any computer.

-Note: External hardware which requires driver installation work doesn’t work with the Android operating system because you cannot install drivers as you do on Windows or Linux operating system.
+Note: External hardware which requires driver installation work doesn’t work with the Android operating system because you cannot install drivers as you do on Windows or Linux operating systems.
 So suppose if you are using a Dongle to connect to the internet, it will not work, as simple as that.
 Neither the printer will print your documents, nor you can install drivers If your computer’s hardware is not supported.

-Discontinued, the last release was based on android marshmallow was released in December 2016 (It has been almost a full year and there is no update which certainly is the end of this project).
-If you’re still interested in trying out remix OS, you can get the ISO image from here, and install it using the tool that comes with or use Rufus to create bootable USB and boot directly to the operating system without installing it on your computer.
+Discontinued, the last release was based on android marshmallow and was released in December 2016 (It has been almost a full year and there is no update which certainly is the end of this project).
+If you’re still interested in trying out remix OS, you can get the ISO image from here, and install it using the tool that comes with or use Rufus to create a bootable USB and boot directly to the operating system without installing it on your computer.

 Bliss OS is identical to original Android x86 builds but with a few functionalities i.e. Taskbar and multi-tasking.

 That’s all, it should be clear that Phoenix OS is currently the best Android OS for PC that you can install.
-The Remix OS is dead, but you can still use the outdated version as if you’re a fan.
+The Remix OS is dead, but you can still use the outdated version if you’re a fan.
 For the stock lovers, Android x86 is your home.
-People need near to stock Android OS can try Bliss OS.
+People who need near to stock Android OS can try Bliss OS.